tardate/LittleArduinoProjects/Equipment/PowerMeter/README.md

 ![PowerMeterATTiny_bb_build2](./assets/PowerMeterATTiny_bb_build2.jpg?raw=true)

 ## Power Switching for the Project

 The power meter is independently powered.
 While it would be possible to tap the power supply under test, this approach introduces additional constraints and easiest to avoid.

-I'm using a 3V CR2032 cell for powering the circuit - *just* enough jiuce it seems for the ATtiny, OLED and INA226.
+I'm using a 3V CR2032 cell for powering the circuit - *just* enough juice it seems for the ATtiny, OLED and INA226.

 So how to switch the power to the INA226 monitoring circuit?
 Three options: